ajsong/nanobrowser/README.md

 #### License [MIT](LICENSE)

-*Nanobrowser* is published under the MIT license.
+*NanoBrowser* is published under the MIT license.
 See `LICENSE` for details.